 The assumption was flawed from the start.

 Without this anchoring, strategy becomes discontinuous.
 Futures are built on imagined presents.
 Planning loops back into old residues.
 Innovation becomes reproduction.
-The future, in this configuration, is lateral drift within an unmarked present.

 The Bureau understands this as a threshold condition: Anchor.
 Orient.
 Project.

+Anchoring is the outcome.
+Recalibration is the method.
 Critical imagination is the site from which action becomes thinkable again.

-To act without recalibration is to misread the present.
-And in that misreading, every strategic act becomes a form of latency, a repetition disguised as anticipation.
+To act without recalibration is to misread the present, and in that misreading, every strategic act becomes a form of latency, a repetition disguised as anticipation.

 You are not late.